hmcts/send-letter-client/README.md

-# send-letter-client
+# Send Letter Client

-This is the client library for the [send-letter-service](https://github.com/hmcts/send-letter-service) microservice.
+This is the client library for the [send-letter-service](https://github.com/hmcts/send-letter-service) aka Bulk Printing microservice.

 ## Getting started

 ### Prerequisites

 - [JDK 8](https://www.oracle.com/java)
+- Project requires Spring Boot v2.0 to be present

 ## Usage

 Just include the library as your dependency and you will be to use the client class.
 Health check for send-letter-producer is provided as well.

 Components provided by this library will get automatically configured in a Spring context if `send-letter.url` configuration property is defined and does not equal `false`.
+False would disable the auto configuration of the API.

 ### Building